Changing Desktop Environments

-Installing some of the more widely popular programs on Linux Lite like Chrome, Dropbox and Skype is just a few simple steps on Linux Lite.
+Installing some of the more widely popular programs on Linux Lite like Kodi, Skype and Spotify is just a few simple steps on Linux Lite.

 Go to Menu, Settings, Lite Software.

 Enter your password and click OK.

 Next, you'll see the following window pop up.
 Select each application by holding down the Ctrl key.
 You may choose and install more than one package at a time if you like.
-In this example we'll choose to install, Instant Messenger, Password Manager and Torrent Software.
+In this example we'll choose to install, Games Pack, Music Player and Restricted Extras.
 Next, click the Install button.

 The programs will now be downloaded and installed automatically for you.
 This can take anywhere from a few seconds to a few minutes depending on how many applications you've selected, the size of the program/s and the speed of your internet connection.

 Removing Additional Software in Linux Lite is just a few simple steps.